 - For automated captioning, follow this guide to set up automated live captioning in Zoom.

-- Spotlight The Presenter.
-If you are providing a webinar or a presentation, remember to setup Zoom’s “Spotlight Video” feature so attendees can always see the presenter.
+- Spotlight presenter and ASL Interpreters.
+If you are providing a webinar or a presentation, remember to setup Zoom’s “Spotlight Video” feature so attendees can always see the presenter and ASL Interpreters.
 This feature allows attendees to watch the presenters’ body language and facial expressions and can assist with comprehension.

 - Describe Visuals.
 Remember attendees with vision impairments.
-Describe any slide graphics that convey information during your presentation and encourage your guest presenters to do the same.
+Describe any graphics on screen that convey information during your presentation and encourage your guest presenters to do the same.
 For attendees using JAWS, share this Freedom Scientific blog post, Using the Zoom Video Conferencing Platform with JAWS.

 - Practice.
 If you are hosting, get comfortable with the software and hold a practice webinar with a few remote participants.
 Troubleshoot any issues before you go live.

 - Accessibility Tips for a Better Zoom/Virtual Meeting Experience from the Deaf/Hard of Hearing Technology Rehabilitation Engineering Research Center.

 - The Zoom Accessibility Group.
 To join, send an email to firstname.lastname@example.org.
 Email the group at email@example.com.
 All emails must be relevant to Zoom.